 Let people click column headings to sort an outline view if it provides value.
 In a sortable outline view, the user can click a column heading to perform an ascending or descending sort based on that column.
 You can implement additional sorting based on secondary columns behind the scenes, if necessary.
 If the user clicks the primary column heading, sorting occurs at each hierarchy level.
 For example, in the Finder, all top-level folders are sorted, then, within each folder, the items they contain items are sorted.
 If the user clicks the heading of a column that’s already sorted, data should re-sort in the opposite direction.

-Let people resize columns.
+Allow people to resize columns.
 Data displayed in an outline view often varies in width.
 When columns can be resized, the user can adjust their width as needed to reveal clipped data.

-Let people Option-click disclosure triangles to expand or collapse nested containers.
-For example, if you click the disclosure triangle for a folder in a Finder window, only that folder is expanded.
-If you Option-click the disclosure triangle, all subfolders are expanded too.
+Make it easy for people to expand or collapse nested containers.
+For example, clicking a disclosure triangle for a folder in a Finder window expands only that folder.
+However, Option-clicking the disclosure triangle expands all the subfolders.

 Retain the user’s expansion choices.
 If the user expands various levels of an outline view to reach a specific item, store the state so you can display it again the next time the outline view is displayed.
 This way, the user won’t need to navigate back to the same place again.